AbeeraTahir/hello-rails-back-end/README.md

   - [📝 License ](#-license-)

 # Hello-Rails-Backend <a name="hello-rails-react"></a>
-**Hello Rails Backend** is a backend web application that handles the API to display a random greeting message on screen using [Hello React Frontend](https://github.com/AbeeraTahir/hello-react-front-end.git).
+**Hello Rails Backend** is a backend web application that handles the API to display a random greeting message on screen using [Hello React Frontend](https://github.com/AbeeraTahir/hello-react-front-end.git) as front-end.

 ## 🛠 Built With <a name="built-with"></a>